AlexMayol/localit/README.md

 # localit

+Manage the Storage API in a more simpler and efficient way.

 A simple JS class to wrap localStorage and sessionStorage functionality.
 Supports expiration dates, so you can cache you data and retrieve it safely 🔥

 ## Install